giuliamonopoli/deepvalve-paper/README.md

 ### Training

-For clear instructions on how to run the models, we refer to the [code directory readme](/code/README.md).
+For clear instructions on how to run the models, we refer to the `code directory readme`.

 ### Evaluations